Skip to main content

 Revoking access

-• Claude Desktop / claude.ai: Go to Settings > Connectors and disconnect or remove the Moda connector
+• Claude Desktop / claude.ai: Settings > Connectors → disconnect or remove the Moda connector.

-• Claude Mobile: Disconnect the Moda connector from claude.ai/settings, then restart the mobile app if needed
+• Claude Mobile: Disconnect the Moda connector from claude.ai/settings, then restart the mobile app.

-• Cursor: Remove the MCP server from Cursor Settings > MCP
+• Cursor: Remove the server from Cursor Settings > MCP.

-• VS Code: Remove the Moda server entry from your MCP configuration in settings.json
+• VS Code: Remove the Moda entry from your MCP settings.json.

 Security

-• Refresh tokens are rotated on each use
+• OAuth access tokens are short-lived JWTs (24 hours); refresh tokens are rotated on each use.

-• The MCP server never stores your Moda password — authentication is delegated to Clerk
+• The MCP server never stores your Moda password — OAuth authentication is delegated to Clerk.